Certificates - No Degree Required

-Students who want to obtain expertise in a field without investing the time needed to earn a college degree may earn a college certificate.
+College certificates and certifications are a great way for students to quickly study for a specific subject or career. these programs are available to students with or without a degree in a wide variety of fields.
+College certificates allow students to obtain expertise in a field without investing the time needed to earn a college degree.
 Depending on the subject, students may complete a college certificate program in six months to a year because these programs focus on one discipline and lack the general education studies required by degree programs.

 Upon completion of a college certificate program, students generally receive a certificate of completion or certificate of achievement, not a degree or diploma.
 Candidates may be able to transfer college certificate credits to degree programs at other colleges, depending on the institution and degree program.

-Schools offer college certificates in a wide variety of disciplines, including human resources, computer repair, massage therapy, health care administration and child care specialist.
+Schools offer college certificates in a wide variety of disciplines, including:

 The coursework in a college certificate depends on the subject studied.
 For instance, a phlebotomy certificate program may require courses such as clinical phlebotomy and a phlebotomy internship or externship.
 Coursework for a college certificate in bookkeeping may include payroll administration and accounting.